zanuka-labs/general-specific/README.md

 # general-specific
 generic item list/detail app

 The list/detail functionality is something often built from scratch, so I thought it would be handy to arrive on a generic setup or starting point to be used for future React/Redux apps.
-Or maybe it will evolve into something entirely different.
+Or it might just evolve into something else :alien:

 ## basics
 - generic item list viewer